daeunnpark/db-chart-generator/README.md

 #### Prerequisites
 - Java 8
 - Node.js 8
-- Docker 19 (if you want to run with Docker)
+- Docker 19, Docker-compose 1 (if you want to run with Docker)

 ### How to Run
 Note: Use provided CSV files in [db-chart-generator/CSV](./CSV) to test. <br />
 Minified versions for quick test are also available. <br />
 File Source: https://www.kaggle.com/shivamp629/traincsv

+**Local Database Credentials**
+- Host URL: localhost:3306
+- Database Name: ezops
+- Root password: ezopsezops
+- Username: admin
+- Password: ezopsezops

 #### Run the application (server, client with database) using Gradle